gilearning/gilearning.github.io/README.md

 layout: page
 ---

-This blog introduces a geometric framework for learning algorithm designs.
+This blog introduces a geometric framework for machine learning tasks.
+With an attempt to illustrate how we design algorithm from a geometric and information-theoretic viewpoint, we also provide demos of these algorithms implemented with pytorch.

-Feel free to try demos on your own data and tasks!
+Feel free to try these demos on your own data and tasks!

 ---
 Contributors: [Lizhong Zheng](http://lizhongzheng.mit.edu/) and [Xiangxiang Xu](https://xiangxiangxu.mit.edu/).